 Indoor Water Use in the United States

-Americans use large quantities of water inside their homes.
-The average family of four can use 400 gallons of water every day, and, on average, approximately 70 percent of that water is used indoors.
+The average American family of four uses 400 gallons of water per day.
+On average, approximately 70 percent of that water is used indoors, with the bathroom being the largest consumer (a toilet alone can use 27 percent!).

-- A leaky toilet can waste about 200 gallons of water every day.
+- TIP: Be sure to check for leaks!
+A running toilet can waste about 200 gallons every day.

 Outside the bathroom, there are many opportunities to save water.
 Here are some common water efficiency measures, along with a few solutions to those problems you may not have known existed: